decentration/edgeware-node/Setting-up-monitoring.md

 ## Bonus: Monitoring API connectivity

-It may be beneficial to have monit directly checking the health of the node by requesting data from it to ensure blocks are syncing, rather than just checking CPU usage.
-If your node has an open WebSockets API, you can use `nodeup` to do this.
+If your node has an open WebSockets API, you can add a script that directly checks the health of the node, and ensures blocks are syncing.
+This will catch some failure scenarios where the node appears to keep operating but stops recognizing new blocks.
+We provide `nodeup` for this purpose.

 Clone [nodeup](https://github.com/hicommonwealth/nodeup.git) into
 the `/root` directory.
 Follow its installation instructions: